Improving Admissions and Learning in Higher Education

 March 28-29, 2013

 Buros Center for Testing held its inaugural Big Issues in Testing Conference on March 28-29, 2013.
 Buros newest initiative, Assessment Literacy, was an impetus for Buros sponsorship of the conference.
 A library of on-demand videos from this conference as well as a variety of presentations given at past meetings and events will be available in the near future.
-Buros is considering themes for future Big Issues in Testing conferences to be offered on a biennial basis.
+Buros is considering themes for future Big Issues in Testing conferences.

 2013 Big Issues Conference Theme